 More specific requirements of the TTGC are as follows:

-- Trauma Electives (9 credit hours).
 All TTGC students must take SW531 Trauma Theory and Practice, as an elective.
 This course provides fundamental knowledge and theory regarding different types of trauma, including its neurobiology, as well as exposure to many different evidence-based interventions.
 All TTGC students must also complete two more trauma-specific elective, as listed below, for a total of 9 credit hours.

-They must also take two of the following TTGC electives:
+- Two of the following TTGC electives:

 - SW529 – Military Social Work Practice